They were ugly, contagious and stupid.

-According to the post-war myths about the so-called "tyskerjente" ("German girls"), they were morally corrupt, inferior people.
+According to the post-war myths about the so-called "tyskertøser" ("German sluts"), they were morally corrupt, inferior people.
 Historian Terje A. Pedersen, on the other hand, believes that most of them just found love.

 "Yeah girl, you were the worst of them all.
-A swastika should be branded on your skull. "
+A swastika should be burnt onto your forehead. "

-"X" wrote this in a letter to the editor in Arbeiderbladet on May 29, 1945.
-In the weeks after the liberation from German occupation, this anonymous person "X" was not alone in his thirst for revenge on the "German girls", Norwegian girls who, during the war years, had a relationship with German soldiers.
+"X" wrote this in a letter to the editor of Arbeiderbladet May 29, 1945.
+In the weeks after the liberation from German occupation, this anonymous person "X" was not alone in his thirst for revenge on the "German sluts", Norwegian girls who, during the war years, had been in a relationship with German soldiers.